What homes look like in the world’s most populous cities

 Johannesburg, South Africa: home to 6.3 million people

-Home to some 6.3 million people, Johannesburg in South Africa is a capital city of two economic halves.
+Home to some 6.3 million people, Johannesburg in South Africa is a city of two economic halves.
 To help bridge the wide gap between the city's rich and poor, the Reconstruction and Development Programme (RDP) was implemented in 1994 by then-President Nelson Mandela.
 It included provision for clean running water, electricity and sanitation facilities for swathes of South Africa.
 Part of that programme was the building of RDP housing.
 The government promised to build one million houses, but many people still dream of owning their own properties today.

 According to South African realtor PropertyTime, the average asking price for houses in the city was just under R1.5 million ($86k/£66k) in 2023.